Maria Lind: Director, Kunstverein München, Munich (2002–2004)

-During her directorship at Kunstverein München, Maria Lind and her team (Curator Sören Grammel, Assistant Curators Katarina Schlieben, Judith Schwartzbart, Tessa Praun and Julienne Lorz) privileged process, long-term Collaborations and collective thinking.
+During her directorship at Kunstverein München, Maria Lind and her team (Curator Sören Grammel, Assistant Curators Katarina Schlieben, Judith Schwarzbart, Tessa Praun and Julienne Lorz) privileged process, long-term Collaborations and collective thinking.
 A group of fifteen artists, curators and Critics (including Apolonija Šušteršič, Carey Young, Matts Leiderstam, Lynne Cooke and Jan Verwoert) acting as "Sputniks" (Fellow travellers), were invited to reimagine the role of this art institution and to work closely with it.
 The program also included projects by Oda Projesi, Bojan Šarčević and Chantal Akerman.
 Marion von Osten's research-based "project exhibition" Studio Europe was an early discussion on art and post-Fordism.
 Retrospectives with Christine Borland and Rirkrit Tiravanija experimented with the format of mid-career survey exhibitions.
 The group project Totally Motivated: A Sociocultural Manoeuvre was a playful collaboration between five curators and ten artists exploring the relationship between professional and amateur art practices.